Witan Sulaeman: FK Senica (loan)

 On 21 January 2022, Witan joined Slovak Super Liga club Senica on loan until the end of the season.
-On 12 February 2022, Witan made his league debut playing full 90-minutes against league giants Slovan Bratislava, as his team suffered 0-5 defeat.
+On 12 February 2022, Witan made his league debut playing full 90-minutes against league giants Slovan Bratislava, as his team suffered 0–5 defeat.
 Witan made his first goal for his club at Slovak Cup winning game against SV Sasona Arena.
 In the quarter final of Slovak Cup, against FK Pohronie, he gave one assist and one goal for the winning match.

 Trenčín

 On 9 August 2022, Slovak club AS Trenčín announced that they had signed Witan on a two-year contract.
-On 13 August 2022, Witan made his debut, coming on as a 73rd minute substitute for Lucas Demitra in a goal-less league draw against Ružomberok.
+On 13 August 2022, Witan made his debut, coming on as a 73rd-minute substitute for Lucas Demitra in a goal-less league draw against Ružomberok.
 On 24 August 2022, Witan scored his first and second goal for Trenčín during a record-setting 14–0 victory against Slovan Hlohovec in the Slovak Cup.

 Persija Jakarta

+On 31 January 2023, Witan joined Liga 1 side Persija on a three-and-a-half-year contract.
+Witan made his league debut on 12 February in a 2–0 home win against Arema at the Patriot Candrabhaga Stadium, Bekasi.
+On 5 April, he scored his first league goal in a 0–1 away win against Persebaya Surabaya.
+He also continued his good form in April with give assists an opening goal by Michael Krmenčík, whilst also scored his second league goal for the club in a 5–0 win against PSS Sleman.
+With this victory, Persija is assured to finish in runner-up in the final standings of the 2022–23 Liga 1.
+He contributed in 10 league appearances with 2 goals and 1 assist for the rest of 2022–23 season.

+Bhayangkara (loan)

-On 31 January 2023, Witan joined Liga 1 side Persija on a three and a half year contract.
+On 14 November 2023, Witan joined Bhayangkara FC on a loan until the end of the season.